Structure theorems for actions of homeomorphism groups: Application: bundle structure and the extension problem in the differentiable case

+Each $x_n$ lies in an orbit that is either an injective copy of $\R$, of $S^1$, or an isolated point.
+After passing to a subsequence, we can assume all are the same type.
+We treat these three cases separately, each will give us a contradiction.

-Let $O_R$ denote the union of the $\R$-orbits of $S$.
-We first show that the closure of $O_R$ contains no global fixed point.
-To show this, suppose for contradiction that $x_n$ is a sequence, each in some $\R$-orbit, with $x_n \to y \in \Fix(\rho)$.
-Let $\tau \in S$ be a generator of the covering transformation for $\R/\Z$.
-By compactness of $\R/\Z$, we may pass to a subsequence such that $x_n$ converges to some $\overline{x}$ mod $\tau$.
-Then there exists $s_n$ converging to identity in $S$ such that $s_n(x_n) \cong \overline{x}$ mod $\tau$, and $\rho(s_n)(x_n)$ converges to $y$.
-Take $g \in G$ such that $\overline{x}$ is a fixed point of $g$ with derivative 2.
-Then $\rho(g)$ also has derivative equal to 2 in the direction of the tangent space of the $\R$-orbit at the point $\rho(s_n)(x_n)$, contradicting the fact that these converge to a global fixed point where all derivatives are trivial, as we remarked in the proof of Proposition \ref{prop:no_fix2}.
+First suppose each $x_n$ is contained in an $\R$-orbit.
+By compactness of $\R/\Z$, we may pass to a subsequence such that $x_n$ converges to some $\overline{x}$ mod $\Z$.
+Then there exists $s_n\in S$ converging to identity such that $s_n(x_n) = \overline{x}$ mod $\Z$, and $\rho(s_n)(x_n)$ converges to $y$.
+Take $g \in V$ such that $\overline{x}$ is a fixed point of $g$ with derivative 2.
+Then $\rho(g)$ also has derivative equal to 2 in the direction of the tangent space of the $\R$-orbit at the point $\rho(s_n)(x_n)$, contradicting the fact that these converge to a global fixed point, and at global fixed points all derivatives are trivial, as we remarked in the proof of Proposition \ref{prop:no_fix2}.

 The same argument shows that no sequence of $S^1$ orbits for $S$ can accumulate to a global fixed point.

-Furthermore, our observation that for any fixed point $y_0$ in $F$, the tangent space to the embedded disc $\rho(U)(y_0)$ at $y_0$ is invariant and rotated by $S$, means that $S$ acts with derivatives uniformly bounded away from identity at fixed points in $F$, so cannot accumulate to a global fixed point either.
+Finally we deal with singleton orbits.
+Our observation that for any fixed point $y_0$ in $F$, the tangent space to the embedded disc $\rho(U)(y_0)$ at $y_0$ is invariant and rotated by $S$, means that $S$ acts with derivatives uniformly bounded away from identity at fixed points in $F$, so cannot accumulate to a global fixed point either.
 Thus, no sequence of points in $F$ can converge to a point in $\Fix(\rho)$.
-Since $M$ is assumed to be compact, and $\rho$ continuous, the fact that elements of $\Diff_0(M)$ act on $F$ with derivative uniformly bounded away from the identity in fact implies that no {\em sequence} of fibers can converge to a global fixed point.
-Thus, $\Fix(\rho) = \emptyset$ and $N = N'$.
+We conclude that $\Fix(\rho) = \emptyset$ and $N = N'$. \end{proof}